 It’s not a secret that I am not in peak running shape.
 In fact, I am still a healthy and active person, but I’m not “in shape” right now either.
-Thinking out loud, one could argue being “in shape” is actually just a gray area.
+One could argue being “in shape” is actually just a gray area.
 Just like fast and slow, elite or not.
 One person’s “in shape” is another person’s out.

 It takes a long time to lose running fitness and get out of running shape.
 You don’t lose fitness with a day or even a week off.
 In fact, the benefits of rest far outweigh any small consequences of when you get out of running shape.
 You could argue the benefits of taking 1…2..or 3 months off of training too.

-So Back to the Question: How Long Does it take to Lose Fitness?
+So Back to the Question: How Easy is it to Get Out of Running Shape?

-Something I learned a while ago is there are two “types” of fitness:
+Something I learned a while ago is there are two “types” of running fitness:

 - Aerobic fitness which is essentially your endurance!

 Both are equally as important for getting into running shape, but they are both different.

-For most runners, it takes between 1-2 weeks of full rest (doing zero things) to lose fitness.
-Doing any cardio whether it’s biking, elliptical, swimming…whatever will keep your aerobic fitness going.
+For most runners, it takes between 1-2 weeks of full rest (doing zero things) to lose aerobic fitness.
+Doing any cardio, whether it’s biking, elliptical, swimming…whatever will keep your aerobic fitness going.
 For some, it’s 14 days and for others doing some cardio, it’s 21 days.
 Since I’ve been doing random things, I haven’t lost 100%.
 To be realistic, I’ve probably lost about half.

 There are many factors of how fast you get out of running shape and lose your aerobic fitness.
 For instance, the longer you’ve been doing something, the longer it takes to lose that fitness.
-Someone who ran for a month and stops, loses fitness much faster than someone who has been running for a decade.
+Someone who ran for a month and stops loses running fitness much faster than someone who has been running for a decade.

 It’s also important to note you can’t be in peak fitness forever and you shouldn’t try too.
-If you never take time off, your body will get hurt, and you’ll be forced to take time off.
-Which leads us to structural fitness!
+If you never take time off after a training program, your body will get hurt, and you’ll be forced to take time off, which leads us to structural fitness!

-We all know I’m injury prone, so this is the fitness I care personally more about.
+We all know I’m injury-prone, so structural fitness I care personally more about.
 You can regain your aerobic fitness with proper training and build up.
 You cannot recover your body once you have permanently damaged it.
-Structural fitness is what keeps your body healthy and injury free.
+Structural fitness is what keeps your body healthy and injury-free.
 It can take months to years to gain this type of fitness, but at the same token, it can take months to years to also lose it.

-Even if you choose to stop running entirely, doing a little bit of strength can keep those muscles stronger.
+Even if you choose to stop running entirely, doing strength training or cross training and can keep those muscles stronger.
 Even doing something a few times a week, helps keep your muscle mass.
 When returning to running, it’s important to watch and monitor your body.
 Don’t go out for a long run your first week back.
 Focus on easy running for a while.
 Don’t jump into old training methods and don’t expect your body to be as strong for the activities you were once doing.

 Ease slowly into running to build strength as well as function in your muscles.
-It can be difficult (yes even for me!), but it definitely keeps you more injury free and eventually improves your VO2 max.
+It can be difficult (yes even for me!), but it keeps you more injury free and eventually improves your VO2 max.

-In short, fitness isn’t built in a day and it's also not lost in a day.
+In short, fitness isn’t built in a day and you don’t get out of running shape in a day.
 Your fitness journey spans the course of your life and it’s important not to get caught up in a single week, month or even year.

 Questions for you: